medusalix/xow/README.md

 - Input from the sticks is jumping around
     - Try the options listed on [this page](https://wiki.archlinux.org/index.php/Gamepad#Setting_up_deadzones_and_calibration) to set your deadzones.

+In case of any problems, please open an issue with all the relevant details (dongle version, controller version, logs, captures, etc.) and I will see what I can do.

-**NOTE:** Please refrain from opening issues concerning input remapping, deadzones or game compatibility as these topics are outside the scope of this project.
+**NOTE:** Please refrain from creating issues concerning input remapping, deadzones or game compatibility as these topics are outside the scope of this project.

 ## How it works